North London Cricket Club – Safeguarding Policy Statement

 Our Club Welfare Officer’s details are below -

 Email address - email@example.com

 As the first point of contact for parents, children and volunteers/staff within the club - As a local source of procedural advice for the club, its committee and members

-As the main point of contact within the club for the ECB County Welfare Officer and the ECB Safeguarding Team,
+As the main point of contact within the club for the ECB County Safeguarding Officer and the ECB Safeguarding Team,

 As the main point of contact within the club for relevant external agencies in connection with child safeguarding.
 Ensuring correct and comprehensive reporting procedures exist for raising and managing child safeguarding concerns.